canonical/spread/README.md

 hard to write tests for, hard to run on multiple environments, and parallelism was not a thing.

-Spread came out as a plesant way to fix that.
+Spread came out as a pleasant way to fix that.
 A few simple and concrete concepts that are fun to play with and fix the exact piece missing in the puzzle.
 It's not Jenkins, it's not Travis, it's not a library, not a language, and it's not even specific to testing.
 It's a simple way to express what to run